-9. 4.
-Signs and symptoms

-Prior to entering an area of high wildlife density, a trained or experienced guide or member of the research team familiar with bird behaviour should undertake a minimum 5-minute observation period of the area.
+Activity Response measures All Enhanced biosecurity procedures must be followed (see 9.4).
+Tourism Prior to entering an area of high wildlife density, a trained or experienced guide or member of the research team familiar with bird behaviour should undertake a minimum 5-minute observation period of the area.
 For tourism visits this should be part of the recommended 30-minute general site observation which is made prior to each landing.
-This may be done from a small boat, an elevated viewpoint or (only if an appropriate Regulated Activity Permit is in place) from a drone.
-Suspicious signs should be reported on the form in Annex 1
+In this time, they should note any signs of HPAI including individuals displaying HPAI symptoms (see 9.5) and areas of high mortality, so they can manage their visit accordingly.